cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 # Referentially transparent CRUD

-Side-effects makes software harder to manage.
+Side-effects makes software hard to manage.
 They bring in external dependencies, represent an unknown that is hard to reason about, and is a source of instability that can be hard to control.
 Testing side-effecting code is *much* harder than testing pure functions.
-For these reasons I tend to prefer to write as many pure functions as possible, and contain side-effects in as few functions as possible.
+For these reasons I prefer to write as many pure functions as possible, and contain side-effects in as few functions as possible.

-Clojure and its persistent data structures has helped me a lot increasing the amount of pure functions in my code bases.
+Clojure and its persistent data structures has helped me increase the amount of pure functions in my code bases a lot.
 However, I/O invariably rears its ugly head and ruins the party.
 Luckily, [Datomic](http://www.datomic.com/) has several features that go a long way in enabling you to write referentially transparent code, even when you're I/O-ing.

 ## Reading data